 - Why don’t my scones have flaky layers?
 Your butter was not cold enough if you do not have flaky layers.

-Can I make these scones dairy-free?
+Can I make scones with dairy-free butter?

 Yes!!
 As long as the dairy-free butter is COLD, you can use a plant-based butter to make my scone recipes.
 I always use dairy-free milk when making scones, and I use any type you have on hand!